trlinkin/puppetlabs-pe_shared_ca/README.markdown

 3. Populate some content for the shared_ca module.
   Copy the following data from the console host into this modules files directory:
-a)  /etc/puppetlabs/puppet/ssl/ca -- CA Directory
+ -  /etc/puppetlabs/puppet/ssl/ca -- CA Directory
-b)  /etc/puppetlabs/mcollective/credentials -- MCollective Credentials
+ -  /etc/puppetlabs/mcollective/credentials -- MCollective Credentials

-You'll also need to copy in the pe_mcollective module we provided you until a compatible version makes it way into a PE 2.5.x release.
+4. You'll also need to copy in the pe_mcollective module we provided you until a compatible version makes it way into a PE 2.5.x release.
-c)  pe_mcollective -- Module that handles ActiveMQ & MCollective
+ -   pe_mcollective -- Module that handles ActiveMQ & MCollective

 Workflow -- add bit about inventory service, auth.conf